CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 # The book

 I have no education in astronomy.
-I have skimmed half of one book on the subject: Astronomical Algorithms, Second Edition by Jean Meeus, published in 1998.
+I have skimmed half of one book on the subject.
+That book is Astronomical Algorithms, Second Edition by Jean Meeus, published in 1998.
 From what I gathered online, this book is really the go-to for anyone wanting to do this sort of thing.
 If you use like a python or go or js or whatever library to calculate the current moon phase or eclipse time or easter or whatever, it's probably written by some shitty programmer like me, and not a professional astronomer.
 And so that library should probably be referencing this book.

 The book is pretty cool.
 It dispenses with the "why"s of the calculations, just gives the "what"s.
 Though, it's no so stingy with its words that you're not able to learn a great deal from it.
 The only main topic that it doesn't cover is the positions of various important stars, constellations, and comets.

 The book is also an anachronism.
 It takes great pains to talk about ancient computers, how to compute things in BASIC, reducing `a*x + b*x*x` to `x*(b*x + a)`, how many digits are stored in an HP-85, etc. I enjoyed those bits.
 They're a fun look into computing history.

 The book is also pretty good at being practical when it comes to numerical precision.
 If you're trying to center a telescope on Jupiter, you only really need 3 decimal places of precision when its location is expressed in degrees.

 I will not be taking this approach.
 I will be as pedantic and precise as I possibly can.
 While approximation is a useful skill, you can only do it effectively if you already have a good idea of how much error is there already.
 If you say "oh, that parameter is small, we can ignore that", but in reality you have no idea if that parameter really is small, I think the result is worse than if you just stuck with unnecessary precision.

 There are also a bunch of things that seem very old-fasioned to me.
 I'll be talking about that.